canstar

 Fact Checked

-The cost of registration depends on the type of vehicle you are registering, as well as where you live.
+The cost of registration in Victoria depends on the type of vehicle you’re registering, as well as where you live in the state.
 As the tables below show, rural areas come with cheaper registration costs.
 At the other end of the scale, a metropolitan area like the City of Melbourne is classified as a high risk zone, and so the cost of registration is higher.

 Car registration costs – light vehicles

-If you have a sedan, hatch, station wagon or 4WD, you can pay anywhere from around $780.10 to $906.60 each year, depending on where you live.
+If you have a sedan, hatch, station wagon, or SUV, you can pay anywhere from around $800.90 to $930.70 each year, depending on where you live.

 ← Mobile/tablet users, scroll sideways to view full table →